Microsoft 365 Copilot Chat

 • Do not enter, paste, upload, or expose Tier 3 data in AI tools.

-• Ask IT or the appropriate support contact if you are unsure whether a feature is approved or available.
+• Ask IT or the appropriate support contact if a feature appears unexpectedly or if you are unsure whether it is approved for your work.

 Remember